silviurdr/password-kitchen/README.md

     - Background: ![](http://via.placeholder.com/15/1976d2?text=%20) #1976d2
     - Border color: ![](http://via.placeholder.com/15/01579b?text=%20) #01579b
     - Text color: ![](http://via.placeholder.com/15/fff?text=%20) #fff
+- Font:
+  - The light *(300)* version of **Montserrat** font family is used in the whole application
+  - It can be linked from Google's font repository
 - Background:
   - It should cover the whole page
   - When the verification succeeds, the background should change to green.